 Grill should be covered in a dry area, away from direct sunlight.

-For lump charcoal if the lumps are too big, large voids are created in the hopper.
+For lump charcoal, if the lumps are too big, large voids are created in the hopper.
 Large lump charcoal reduces the overall amount of charcoal in the hopper to burn.
-For example: Large lump charcoal with voids may only be 7 lbs of charcoal whereas, medium lump with minimal voids may hold 10lbs.
+For example: large lump charcoal with voids may only be 7 lbs of charcoal, whereas medium lump with minimal voids may be 10 lbs.
 10 lbs will burn longer than 7 lbs.
-In addition, charcoal varies by brand and not all charcoal is made the same, material sources, density and characteristics are different.
-The length of the burn time also depends on the outside temperature
+In addition, charcoal varies by brand and not all charcoal is made the same.
+Material sources, density and characteristics are different.
+The length of the burn time also depends on the outside temperature.

-All Gravity Series model grills come with a one year warranty for date of purchase with proof of purchase.
+All Gravity Series model grills come with a one year warranty from date of purchase with proof of purchase.

 You may use dry or pre-soaked wood chips in your smoker.
 Dry chips will burn faster and produce more intense smoke.
 Chips pre-soaked in water (for approximately 30 minutes) will burn slower and produce a less intense smoke.